JorisJamers/cloud-native-track-kubernetes/lab-10/README.md

 ## Task 1:

-## Task 2: green / blue deployment
+## Task 2: Blue / green deployment

 For this task we are creating 2 versions of 1 deployment.
 This means that we can use the service to piont to either of the deployments.
 This can be used for